DmitryNekrasov/AoC-2025/src/main/kotlin/day08/README.md

     - When the (n-1)th successful union occurs, all junction boxes form a single circuit
     - Return the product of X coordinates from the endpoints of this final connecting edge

-The `Enumerator` class provides a clean mapping from coordinate tuples to integer indices for the DSU structure.

 ## Complexity

 - Time complexity: